gatech-arcs/drupal-hg-reader/README.md

 Everything in hg_reader is node-based, so all node-based facilities pertain.
 You can integrate with Pathauto, Rules, whatever.
 Go nuts.

-THEMING
+## Theming

 Since the output of this module is all nodes and pages and blocks, theming boils down to what you'd be doing if you weren't using hg_reader, so no biggie.
 Note that the module includes a stylesheet.
 It's a bare-bones stylesheet, aimed solely at preventing a trainwreck.
 It works best with the GT theme.

-BUGS
+## Bugs

-Should you encounter a bug, go to https://github.gatech.edu/ICWebTeam/hg_reader/issues and give us the details.
+Should you encounter a bug, go to issues and give us the details.

-CODA

-Kudos may be expressed in the form of beer.
-Criticism may be expressed in the form of silent meditation.